FBDr/6lowpanstars/src/lr-wpan/doc/lr-wpan.rst

 MAC
 ###

+The 802.15.4 standard defines a number of features, but some are left to the implementation.
+In particular, the choice of when to shut down the radio (sleep periods) and how to efficiently wakeup and coordinate the transmissions is not clearly defined.
+As a consequence, it is possible to have multiple MAC protocols that are compliant with the 802.15.4 specifications and, up to some extent, also compatible with each other.

+The |ns3| MAC implementation consists of a base LrWpanMac class and two MAC variants:

+* ``LrWpanNullMac``:  A simple MAC protocol.
+* ``LrWpanContikiMac``:  The MAC protocol implemented in ContikiOS.

+Further MAC models can be developed by subclassing the LrWpanMac class, which defines all the primitives and messages between the layers as defined by the 802.15.4 standard.

+The LrWpanNullMac is similar to Contiki's NullMAC, i.e., a MAC without sleep features.
+The radio is assumed to be always active (receiving or transmitting), or completely shut down.
+Frame reception is not disabled while performing the CCA.

+The LrWpanContikiMac is based on the ContikiMAC radio duty-cycling protocol.
+The implementaiton is based on [ContikiMAC]_

-The MAC at present implements the unslotted CSMA/CA variant, without beaconing.
+Note that both MACs are currently only supporting the unslotted CSMA/CA variant without beaconing.
 Currently there is no support for coordinators and the relavant APIs.

-The implemented MAC is similar to Contiki's NullMAC, i.e., a MAC without sleep features.
-The radio is assumed to be always active (receiving or transmitting), of completely shut down.
-Frame reception is not disabled while performing the CCA.

 The main API supported is the data transfer API (McpsDataRequest/Indication/Confirm).
 CSMA/CA according to Stc 802.15.4-2006, section 7.5.1.4 is supported.
 Frame reception and rejection according to Std 802.15.4-2006, section 7.5.6.2 is supported, including acknowledgements.
 Only short addressing completely implemented.
 Various trace sources are supported, and trace sources can be hooked to sinks.

 PHY
 ###